-The concrete mix must be specified in accordance with project specific design to IS EN 1992-1-1:2005 Eurocode 2: Design of Concrete Structures Part 1-1: General Rules and Rules for Buildings and should be supplied manufactured in accordance with IS EN 206:2013 and National Annex 2015 - Concrete -Specification, Performance, Production and Conformity.
-The concrete must be supplied and laid in accordance with BS EN 1992-1-1:2004+A1:2014 Eurocode 2: Design of Concrete Structures - Part 1-1: General Rules and Rules for Buildings.
+The concrete mix must be specified in accordance with project specific design to IS EN 1992-1-1:2005 Eurocode 2: Design of Concrete Structures Part 1-1: General Rules and Rules for Buildings[30] and should be supplied and manufactured in accordance with IS EN 206:2013+A2:2021[16] and National Annex 2015 - Concrete - Specification, Performance, Production and Conformity.
+The concrete must be supplied and laid in accordance with IS EN 1992-1-1:2004+A1:2014[30] and NA:AC2:2020 to Eurocode 2: Design of Concrete Structures - Part 1-1: General Rules and Rules for Buildings.
 The concrete should be dispensed across the decking to avoid 'heaping' and the surface levelled in accordance with the decking manufacturer's recommendations.